rnapier/cocoaphony-blog/source/_posts/2015-06-16-throw-what-dont-throw.markdown

 closures have different types, so the compiler can pick the right one.
 Nice.

 OK, that was a lot of setup, and you could probably figure out on your own how to rewrite map this way.
-And besides, by beta 2, I'm sure threre will be a proper (re)throwing version of map.
+And besides, by beta 2, I'm sure there will be a proper (re)throwing version of map.
 So why bother?
 For the next step.

 I know how map is implemented.
 It's really simple.
 But what if I *didn't* know